tamarit/reverCSP/README.md

 The reverCSP tool needs a CSP specification as input.
 We can run the tool with the chosen CSP specification (e.g. examples/ex1.csp) using the following command:

     $ ./reverCSP examples/ex1.csp

+Once launched, the user will be presented with a numbered menu, along with the current state of the CSP computation.